 In 1992, we saw the rise of the Lesbian Avengers.
-With the goal of raising lesbian visibility, the Lesbian Avengers collaborated with Black and POC lesbians to create jaw-dropping antics.
+With the goal of raising visibility, the Lesbian Avengers collaborated with Black and POC lesbians to create jaw-dropping antics.
 The most famous of their accomplishments is the Dyke March which is sometimes featured at the official Pride parades.
-The Dyke March is a celebration of lesbian pride that specifically pushes lesbians that identify as dykes to the frontlines, reclaiming what was once a slur while also achieving the goal of visibility.
+The Dyke March is a celebration that specifically pushes those who identify as dykes to the frontlines, reclaiming what was once a slur while also achieving the goal of visibility.

-Over the years there has been some disappointment at the lack of visibility at Pride and other LGBTQIA+ movements and events.
-According to a study done by a popular dating app, 30% of lesbians feel uncomfortable at Pride and that number rises to 43% with bisexual women.
+Over the years there has been some disappointment at the lack of visibility at Pride and other LGBTQIA2S+ movements and events.
+According to a study done by the popular dating app, Her, 30% of lesbians feel uncomfortable at Pride and that number rises to 43% with bisexual women.
 Outnumbered and overlooked, women loving women feel overlooked.
 Many ignore Pride altogether.

 In other cases, some lesbians feel usurped by transwomen who love women.
 With allegations of coercive rape and imposed manipulation by people who are assigned male at birth, for them, lesbian pride means leaving out anyone who doesn’t fit their definition of lesbianism.